Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-The common cold is an infection that can irritate your nose and throat.
+The common cold is an infection that can inflame the nose and throat.

 Copyright © Nucleus Medical Media, Inc.